Elblinator/instanz-status-repo/plan.md

 # Components:
+ - suche button needs to be added into instant/instanz-dateil/status/status-detail
- - search field needs to be linked with different pages
+ - search field needs to be linked with different pages -> service? component??
+ - functional Login/Logout Button
  - I want a button with just the display of one colour
- - functional Login/Logout Button
  - Status-Update-Page is not optimal atm: if possible the 4 Arrays should become one array([1,2,3,4])->.ty, repeatitive code -> html
- - how selected Status and Instanz have to be displayed needs implemented

 # Design: